nicocardiel/rmodel/docs/index.rst

 Welcome to rmodel's documentation!
 ==================================

-**rmodel* is a program written in FORTRAN that determines stellar population parameters (e.g. age, metallicity, IMF slope,...), using as input line-strength indices, through the interpolation in SSP model predictions.
+**rmodel** is a program written in FORTRAN 77 that determines stellar population parameters (e.g. age, metallicity, IMF slope,...), using as input line-strength indices, through the interpolation in SSP model predictions.